 With the high points required by Ireland’s CAO system, many students have chosen to pursue third level education in Europe.
-It is a trend that has grown in the past decade and for some of those students who have may not have the points they need to do their desired CAO course it has proven a valuable option.
+It is a trend that has grown in the past decade and for some of those students who may not have the points they require for their desired CAO course it has proven a valuable option.

 In Europe, rather than Ireland’s vast selection of institutes such as universities, institutes of technology (ITs) and colleges of education, there are three main types of university: private universities, research universities and universities of applied sciences (UAS).
-UAS are similar to Ireland’s ITs and are mainly in Northern Europe, while private universities charge higher fees than in Ireland.
+UAS are similar to Ireland’s ITs and are mainly in Northern Europe, while private universities charge higher fees.

 Some of the benefits of studying in Europe: